 Culturally Responsive Teaching in the Rochester City School District

 Discussions about race, culture, and poverty can be difficult for new teachers.
 After all, they remain difficult for many of the most seasoned veterans.
 More than ever, teaching in an urban district demands “courageous conversations” on sensitive topics if we are to best serve our students.
 In Rochester, 89.8% of our students are students of color, and 79.3% are eligible for free/reduced lunch.
 Our students speak 87 different languages and many have limited English proficiency.
-The socio-economic profile of our teacher corps is quite different.
+The socio-economic profile of our teachers is quite different.
 Research shows the importance of acknowledging and addressing this “culture gap” in order for us to most effectively engage our kids.

 We encourage you to explore these issues with your interns by encouraging them to strengthen their cultural competence: